DataDog/datadog-agent/docs/dev/agent_api.md

 # Endpoints exposed by the Agent
-The core Agent exposes a variety of HTTP and GRPC endpoints that can be grouped into 2
+The core Agent exposes a variety of HTTP and GRPC endpoints that can be organized into two
 groups:
-1) Control
-    - These endpoints are used to send commands that can control and inspect the state of the running Agent
+1. **Control**: These endpoints are used to send commands that can control and inspect the state of the running Agent.
-2) Telemetry
-    - These expose some internal telemetry that is useful for profiling and debugging.
+2. **Telemetry**: These expose some internal telemetry that is useful for profiling and debugging.

 ## Control API
 This API is accessible via HTTPS only and listens by default on the `localhost` interface on port `5001`.
 The listening interface and port can be configured using the `cmd_host` and `cmd_port` config options.

 ### Authentication
 To avoid unprivileged users accessing the Agent control API, authentication is required and based on a generated token.
-The token is written to a file (`auth_token`) that's only readable by the user that the Agent runs as.
+The token is written to a file (`auth_token`) that's only readable by the user that is running the Agent.

-The `auth_token` file is written to the same directory that the config was read from by default, or the config option `auth_token_file_path` can be used to set a custom location.
+By default, the `auth_token` file is written to the same directory where the config is located.
+To specify a custom location, use the config option `auth_token_file_path`.

 ### Example
 ```